tjdodwell/probabilistic_peridynamics/README.md

 *  mpi4py - https://mpi4py.readthedocs.io (for parallel runs only)
 *  paraview - https://www.paraview.org (for visualisation)
 *  Gmsh - http://gmsh.info (for generating initial geometry and particle distribution)
+*  OpenCL - https://youtu.be/KUTVnxCeC50 (for installing necessary drivers.
+It is not necessary to own a GPU to run the code."
 First two can be installed using

 `pip install <package>`